General Dental Wellness

 10 Foods That Are Good for Your Smile & Your Body

 - Good nutrition is just as important for healthy teeth and gums as it is for a healthy body.
-A diet low in sugar and processed foods, and one that limits treats like sugary juices and sodas is better for your teeth and gums, and will help you avoid tooth decay and other oral health issues.
+A diet low in sugar and processed foods, and one that limits sugary juices and sodas is better for your teeth and gums, and will help you avoid tooth decay and other oral health issues.
 Oral tissues like gums, teeth, and even chewing muscles are living tissues, and they have the same nutritional requirements as any other living tissue in the body.
 Diet not only affects the number and kinds of cavities, but can also be an important factor in the development of periodontal disease, or gum disease.
 Certain foods help neutralize the acids in our mouth which can help fight bacteria that causes tooth decay.
 Here are 10 foods to boost the health of your body and your smile!

 - Fruits and vegetables

 - Green tea

 - Kiwi contains

 - Sesame seeds and other naturally abrasive foods

 - If you’re a parent, here’s something you probably already know: Teenagers can be tough on their teeth!
 They may be so busy with school, jobs, sports and social activities that they don’t find time to brush.
 They’re also known for constant snacking and soda consumption, and tend to eat a lot of junk food.
 Combine these two facts, and you’ve got a situation ready for tooth decay.
 Not surprisingly, many teenagers develop a lot of cavities.
 Here are a few tips to help your child get through the teen years cavity-free: